quantrocket/networking/README.md

 # Building
 ===

 Building the module is easy; just remember to link SDL and SDL_net.
-Because I used some C++11-features you currently need a compiler supporting C++11 (e.g. `--std=c++0x` for gcc).
-This will may be changed in the future depending on the mature purpose of this framework.
+Also you need to mention C++11 to your compiler as well as pthreads.
 You can build the example just by

-    g++ -o chatroom src/*.cpp example/*.cpp -lSDL -lSDL_net --std=c++0x
+    g++ -o chatroom src/*.cpp example/*.cpp -lSDL -lSDL_net --std=c++0x -pthread

 I testet it using GNU/Linux Ubuntu 12.04 32-Bit and gcc 4.6.3.